2017-2018 Student Handbook

 1. A student who is late to a class due to a time management issue: lack of planning, poor use of time, social interaction between classes, etc. will be recorded as unexcused tardy.
 If a pass is required by the teacher for admittance into class, the pass will be marked TU.

 2. Students with 3 or more unexcused tardies will be required to make up the time before or after school.
 The number of tardies accumulated will determine detention time.
-The first 3 unexcused tardies will earn 10 minutes each in detention time.
-The next 3 tardies will earn 20 each in detention time, etc. Students with excessive unexcused tardies may be required to serve In-School Suspension and parents will be contacted.
+The first 3 unexcused tardies will earn 30 minutes in detention time.
+The next 3 tardies will earn 60 minutes in detention time, etc. Students with excessive unexcused tardies may be required to serve In-School Suspension and parents will be contacted.

 3. Students who are more than 10 unexcused minutes late to a class will be counted unexcused absent for that period.